 Data are available from 25 fish counters (see below) and two salmon traps (Burrishoole River, Bangor District and Erriff River, Ballinakill District).
-Values for October to December were extrapolated from the mean of the previous five years where appropriate.
+Values for October to December in the most recent year were extrapolated from the mean of the previous five years where appropriate.
 Any further information received which indicated changes to previous catch or counter estimates were incorporated where indicated by IFI.

-Fish counter data are provided by IFI and ESB/Marine Institute and some private fishery owners.
-In total, counts from 27 fish counters and traps were used in the 2021 assessments for the 2022 advice (Error!
-Reference source not found.).
-These are the: Boyne (Drogheda District); Lower Liffey (Dublin District); Slaney (Wexford District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District), Feale, Fergus, Mulkear and Maigue (Limerick District); Corrib (Galway District); Owenboliska, Casla and Ballynahinch (Connemara District), Owenglin, Dawros, Culfin, Erriff trap and Bunowen (Ballinakill District); Burrishoole trap, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District); Eske and Eany (Ballyshannon District) and Lackagh (Letterkenny District).
+Fish counter data are provided by IFI and the Marine Institute and some private fishery owners.
+In total, counts from 27 fish counters and traps were used in the 2022 assessments for the 2023 advice (Figure 3).
+These are the: Boyne (Drogheda District); Lower Liffey (Dublin District); Slaney (Wexford District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District); Feale, Fergus, Mulkear and Maigue (Limerick District); Corrib (Galway District); Owenboliska, Casla and Ballynahinch (Connemara District); Owenglin, Dawros, Culfin, Erriff trap and Bunowen (Ballinakill District); Burrishoole trap, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District); Eske and Eany (Ballyshannon District); and Lackagh (Letterkenny District).